inoda/journal/README.md

 - Basic CRUD for journal entries with a tagging system to categorize/search for entries
-- Sharing via secret link, or public post (like a blog).
+- Sharing via secret link or public post.
 Access can be revoked at any time.
 - [SECURITY] Even though it is a 1 user app, you still set up a login with a username and password (both are hashed).
 - [SECURITY] All journal entries/titles/tags/tokens are encrypted at the database level using